 A single marginal cost threshold is used to determine whether a claim qualifies for low-cost outlier payment.
 The "gain" on these claims is measured as charges times CCR minus the DRG payment.
-If the gain exceeds the low cost threshold, then the transfer policy methodology is used to calculate the reduced payment.
-There marginal low cost threshold increased to \$40,000 as of October 1, 2020.
+If the gain exceeds the low-cost threshold, then the transfer policy methodology is used to calculate the reduced payment.
+The marginal low-cost threshold remains \$40,000 as of October 1, 2021.